graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Declarations have the following general form:

 > `label name Parameters?
-Aliases? '{' ( '(' Options ')' )?
+Aliases? '{' ( '(' Option ')' )?
 Definition '}'`

-Multiple Declarations with the same label and name are permitted if their Options and Definitions can be merged.
+Declarations are matched by label and name.
-When merging Declarations, Parameters and Aliases will be merged.
+When merging Declarations, Options and Definitions will also be merged.

 The following declarations are implied but can be specified explicitly: